Biking

 Gonzaga's Rudolph Fitness Center has showers and changing facilities that are open all day for staff, faculty, and students to use.

 GU Outdoors runs a full-service bike shop on campus.
-Find it on the south side of Hemmingson, just across the northeast corner of Mulligan Field.
+Find it at 202 E. Sharp, between Kennedy and Burch Apartments.
 The bike shop also has tools (including a bike pump for inflating tires) and a bike stand.
 These tools are available for Zags to use; anyone can service their own bike for free.

 No appointment is necessary for bike service.